 - Menopause is one day; the post-menopausal years are where the long-arc decisions happen.

-- Cardiovascular risk shifts upward, bone loss accelerates, and the genitourinary syndrome develops.
+- Cardiovascular risk moves upward, bone loss accelerates, and the genitourinary syndrome develops.

 - Modern hormone therapy started during or near the transition is safe and effective for most women under 60.